 Cancellations

-This is particularly important since the coronavirus outbreak as cruise cancellations are more popular.
+Insurance is particularly important since the Coronavirus outbreak, as cruise cancellations have become more common.

 Lost or Damaged Luggage